 The San José Public Library is providing our cardholders with free, immediate access to some of the most popular eBooks and eAudiobooks about antiracism at this time.
 Thank you to those in our community who have shared your voice with us regarding broader access to these titles.

 We want to ensure we provide the greatest possible access to these important titles to encourage reflection and conversation in our communities.
 Due to costs and publisher arrangements, simultaneous use is unfortunately limited to specific windows of time.
 The Library will still offer individual copies of these titles afterwards that you can checkout or place a hold on (if necessary), either electronically or through Express Pickup.

-If you don't have a library card, yet, you can get your free eLibrary Card, in order to access these titles.
+If you don't have a library card with us yet, you can get your free eLibrary Card in order to access these titles.

 Please take a moment to read San José Public Library's statement on race, equity, and the Black Lives Matter movement and then delve into these important topics with the following eBooks and eAudiobooks.

 Simultaneous Use eBooks and eAudiobooks through July 31